openworm/open-worm-analysis-toolbox/INSTALL.md

 10. Hopefully it runs successfully!
 If not:

 Please contact the [OpenWorm-discuss mailing list](https://groups.google.com/forum/#!forum/openworm-discuss) if you encounter issues with the above steps.

+You can also try running `test_setup.py` in the `/tools` folder to check if your setup is correctly configured.
+Note that this tool is not complete.